Evandi Aavida Vachindi

-Evandi Aavida Vachindi is a 1993 Indian Telugu-language drama film written and directed by E. V. V. Satyanarayana starring Sobhan Babu, Vanisri, Sharada, Harish, Rambha.
+Evandi Aavida Vachindi is a 1993 Indian Telugu-language drama film written and directed by E. V. V. Satyanarayana, starring Sobhan Babu, Vanisri, Sharada, Harish, and Rambha.

-The film narrates the story of a struggling husband who is married to two women.
+The film narrates the story of a struggling man who is married to two women.
 Sobhan Babu played the key role as the struggling husband while Sharada and Vanisri played the roles of his wives.